 The end result of their efforts can be heard on ‘Driving Home Alone’.

-Recorded at Summerfield Studio in early 2015, Del's second solo album is slightly more acoustic in nature than 'Driving Home Alone' but the songs remain as before - focussed on relationships - good and bad.
+Recorded at Summerfield Studio in early 2015, Del's second solo album was slightly rockier than the first but also featured several acoustic-based songs than 'Driving Home Alone'.
+However, the songs remained as before - focussed on relationships - good and bad.
 Go to the Music Tracks page to listen to some sample tracks.

-Most recently, Del and his new band have completed the new album 'Changes Coming' which is due for release in early October 2017 and were delighted to have been invited to open for the wonderful Californian blues guitarist, Chris Cain, when he appeared in Wellington earlier this year.
-Chris Cain, who has been touted by no less than Joe Bonnamassa as being a blues player with real soul and tone was so impressed with Del's band that he suggested that he'd like to record one of the songs on Del's new album - Where The Sun Don't Shine.
-So, who knows, Del's music might find a new audience with Chris Cain's fans!!
+Most recently, Del and his new band released the album 'Changes Coming' - in 2017 - and they were delighted to be invited to open for the wonderful Californian blues guitarist, Chris Cain, when he appeared in Wellington that year.
+Chris Cain, who has been touted by no less than Joe Bonamassa as being a blues player with real soul and tone was so impressed with Del's band that he suggested that he'd like to record one of Del's songs - Where The Sun Don't Shine.
+So, who knows, Del's music might find a new audience with the growing international band of Chris Cain fans!!

 Go to the Music Tracks page to listen to some sample tracks.